 First off I would like to say welcome to Where The Road Forks!
 Thank you for visiting.

-Every article you read on this site is written by me.
+Every article you read on this site is written and edited by me.
+I write from personal experience.
 If I don’t know about something, I won’t write about it.

 How I got started traveling

 I caught the travel bug at 12 years old during my first international trip.
 My family couldn’t really afford to travel until one year during the holidays when my dad gave up his seat on an overbooked flight and scored 2 free tickets.
 He decided that we were going to take the longest flight the airline offered at the time so we would get our money’s worth.

 We ended up going to Zihuatanejo, Mexico.
 Before that trip, I had never left the U.S. I had never visited a country with a different culture and language.
 I had also never visited a developing country.